naihloan/NewEbook/README.md

 `ls >> 1-toc.md`

-The created table of contents file (toc.md) will contain a list of the fetched pages.
-Acces contents and add markdown notation to set them as table of contents.
+The created table of contents file (1-toc.md) will contain a list of the fetched pages.
+Access contents and add markdown notation to set them as table of contents.
 Create items as a bullet list to show chapters.
 Connect a reference that links each iece to chapters with hyperlinks.
 For each chapter add in one line each * + [name or chapter author] + (link).
 That is, from:

 `chapter.md`